Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 ### Common Features
 * Navigation Bar
-  * The navigation bar features a common design across all 5 of the .html pages and features a text logo Maughans Bar to the left and 4 links to the right.
+  * The navigation bar features a common design across all 5 of the .html pages and features a text logo Maughans Bar in the centre with 4 links to the left.
   * The navigation bar includes links on the logo, Pub, Yard, Media and Contact.
 The various title links head to their respective pages for easy navigation.
 When the text logo is clicked it links back to the index.html page.
-  * The navigation bar is fully responsive.....maybe.
+  * The navigation bar is fully responsive and with the use of a media query, the format changes to a burger menu on the left hand side which the user can toggle on devices smaller than 1025px to display the 4 navigation links.
-  * A horizontal line appears under the current page as a visual indicator to the user as to which page they are currently on.
-With a line appearing underneath the text on hover to visually indicate to users that they are clickable.
+  * The current page is displayed in a different colour as the other links as a visual indicator to the user as to which page they are currently on.
+A line appearing underneath the text on hover to visually indicate to users that they are clickable.

 ![Nav Bar](assets/media/nav-bar-screenshot.png "Nav Bar Screenshot")